 The Polk Audio SIGNA S2 has bad surround performance, but it's expected for a 2.1 soundbar.
 While it can receive surround sound signals, the bar downmixes everything to stereo to be able to play it.
 This results in a less immersive experience and sounds seem to be coming from in front of you rather than around you.

 The Polk Audio SIGNA S2 has limited sound enhancement features.
 It lacks room correction, so it might sound differently depending on your room.
-On the upside, it does have a dialogue enhancement to make voices clearer, and it also has a night mode to uniformize the noise from different types of content.
+On the upside, unlike the Samsung HW-T450, it has a dialogue enhancement to make voices clearer.
+It also has a night mode to uniformize the noise from different types of content, which is nice.
 There are also a few EQ presets for movies and music.
 If you would prefer a bar with more features and a built-in EQ, check out the 2020 Samsung HW-T550 instead.

 This soundbar has fairly limited inputs.
 It only has a single HDMI ARC port, an optical input, and a typical 3.5mm audio jack.